appsquickly/typhoon/README.md

 * Supports both initializer and property injection.
 In the case of the latter has customizable call-backs to ensure the class is in the required state before and after properties are set.

+* Flexibility.
+Supports different approaches of dependency injection for different scenarios, including "annotations" and GUI tool-support.

 . .
 Initially I've provided an XML implementation, because it was the fastest way I could satisfactorily meet the above goals.
 It's already fast and effective, especially if you use AppCode with XML-schema completion.
-I have other DI-styles planned, including "annotations" and GUI tool-support.
-(I think the GUI tool will be fun to use).
+The additoinal approaches (including "annotations and GUI tool) are in the backlog.

 # Usage